 Here is a step-by-step overview of our collaborative process, from the first cup of coffee together to move-in day.

-This is an opportunity to see if we get along well and if we would like to work together.
-We’ll sit down and have a meeting to get to know each other and discuss your upcoming project.
+This is an opportunity to get to know each other, discuss your upcoming project, and see if we will be a good fit.
 Topics of conversation are likely to include:

 During this initial phase, our goal is to develop a clear overarching vision of the finished product and of the individual phases that comprise the whole.

-If we are both interested in working together, you’ll ask us to develop a Detailed Cost Estimate and submit a non-refundable retainer.
-Together we choose an estimation method to inform the Detailed Cost Estimate.
+If we are both interested in working together, Sacred Oak Homes will develop a Detailed Cost Estimate and you will submit a non-refundable retainer.
+Together we’ll choose an estimation method to inform the Detailed Cost Estimate.

 There are several types of contracts to choose from: